xuanruiqi/blog/posts/2021-01-28-rank-nullity-theorem.md

 __Theorem 1__: every short exact sequence of vector spaces splits.

 This looks nothing like the rank-nullity theorem!
 But first we can look at how this implies rank-nullity.
-A short exact sequence is just a sequence
+A _short exact sequence_ is just a sequence
 $$0 \rightarrow U \xrightarrow{f} V \xrightarrow{g} W \rightarrow 0$$
-of vector spaces, where $\mathrm{im} \ f = \ker g$ (hence the name "exact").
+of vector spaces (or $R$-modules, which are exactly the same as vector spaces except that they are defined over a base ring $R$ that is not necessarily a field), where $f$ is injective, $g$ is surjective, and $\mathrm{im} \ f = \ker g$ (hence the name "exact").

-This sequence is split when $V \cong U \oplus W$.
-A short exact sequence is interesting, because it tells us how $V$ is built from $U$ and $W$: if the exact sequence is split, then we have the most obvious building method, which make things much easier.
-Another way to think about this is by the splitting lemma:
+This sequence is said to be _split_ when $V \cong U \oplus W$.
+A short exact sequence is interesting, because it tells us how $V$ is built from $U$ and $W$: if the exact sequence is split, then we have the simplest building method (namely, by direct sum), which make things much easier.
+Another way to think about this is by looking at the splitting lemma:

 __Lemma__ (splitting lemma): for a short exact sequence
 $$0 \rightarrow L \xrightarrow{f} M \xrightarrow{g} N \rightarrow 0$$